 For more laundry tips, read our guides on how to load your washing machine properly, how much load your washing machine can handle, how to choose the appropriate washing programme, and how to wash bras, trainers and woollens.

 It’s not a good idea to wash your white and coloured laundry together.

 Dark and brighter colours can bleed into other laundry and permanently tint your whites, even if washed in cold water.
 Sorting your laundry into whites, lights and darks and using appropriate detergent and washing temperatures will help your clothes keep their colour and prolong their lifespan.

 For more laundry tips, head over to our guides on how to load your washing machine properly, how much load your washing machine can handle, how to choose the appropriate washing programme and which kind of detergent to use.

 Using too much or too little detergent will decrease washing performance.
-Refer to the detergent packaging for advice on the right amount of detergent to use.
+The right amount of detergent is shown on the detergent packaging.
 You may need to increase the dose depending on the size of the load and the water hardness level in your area.
 Follow the detergent manufacturer’s instructions.

-For more laundry tips, check out our guide on which kind of detergent to use.
+For more laundry tips, check out our guide on which which kind of detergent to use.